The Discarded: Novel

 In a 2010 interview with Wired's Sarah Bernhardt, Ellison mentioned that he was working on a novel version of "The Discarded" that would draw upon both the original short story and the Masters of Science Fiction teleplay.
 He reported that he had worked on the novel from May until August 2010 and that it would be his last book.

 Television

 "The Discarded" has been adapted into an episode of the television series Masters of Science Fiction, which was broadcast in the US on August 25, 2007.
-Presented by Stephen Hawking and developed into a screenplay by Ellison, the episode was directed by Jonathan Frakes and starred John Hurt and Brian Dennehy.
+Presented by Stephen Hawking and developed into a screenplay by Ellison and Josh Olson, the episode was directed by Jonathan Frakes and starred John Hurt and Brian Dennehy.

 In a featured review for the episode SF Site noted that the acting was better than in prior episodes and praised the special effects while stating that "it is the ideas examined in "The Discarded" which really provide the show with its power."
 The Sun Sentinel also had praise, calling it "the most poignant, the most gracefully written and the most fully fleshed-out of the four installments".
 Ellison has voiced his approval of the episode, but that it "will probably be the last thing I'll write for television."